44-year-old GH actor dead, Kwame Ahenfie, others storm 1-week observance

-- Kwame Ahenfie and Sumsum Ahuofedua were among several stars spotted in Asante Akyem Agogo for Apaluka's one-week observance
+- Kwame Ahenfie and Sumsum Ahuofedua were among several stars spotted in Asante Akyem Agogo for Apaluca's one-week observance

-- The late Apaluka, a renowned face in many of Lil Win's movies, passed away on September on Tuesday, September 23, 2025
+- The late Apaluca, a renowned face in many of Lil Win's movies, passed away on September on Tuesday, September 23, 2025

 - Some sad scenes from his star-studded one-week observance have surfaced on social media

-Ghanaian actor Kwame Ahenfie attended his late colleague Apaluka's one-week observance on October 8, 2025.
+Ghanaian actor Kwame Ahenfie attended his late colleague Apaluca's one-week observance on October 8, 2025.

-Kwame Ahenfie, who worked with Apaluka directly in many of Lil Win's movies, was spotted in a pensive mood at the memorial event in Asante Akyem Agogo.
+Kwame Ahenfie, who worked with Apaluca directly in many of Lil Win's movies, was spotted in a pensive mood at the memorial event in Asante Akyem Agogo.

 Scores of sympathisers gathered at the forecourt of a popular drinking spot to pay homage to the late diminutive actor.